JUUL, Vaping, and E-cigarette Attorneys in Pittsburgh, PA

 Though research on the link between vaping and lung disease is still in the early stages, the Centers for Disease Control and Prevention (CDC) announced that hundreds of e-cigarette users have reported harmful effects of vaping on the lungs, including multiple deaths and hospitalizations.

-- Proteins in the airways of e-cigarette smokers that are known to contribute to Chronic Obstructive Pulmonary Disease (COPD)
+- E-cigarette smokers have proteins in their lungs that are known to contribute to Chronic Obstructive Pulmonary Disease (COPD)

 - Mice exposed to e-cigarette vapor exhibited DNA damage in the lungs, bladder, and heart.
 This could increase the risk of cancer, heart disease, and lung problems.